jacopoMauro/dm874/final_project_guidelines.md

   same problems in the future,
 * what are the main takeaway tips learned during the execution of the project.

-## Individual oral exam
+## Individual discussion

-The oral exam will consist of 20 minutes.
+The discussion will consist of 20 minutes.
 The student will be required to have a short presentation on the project (~10 minutes), a brief presentation (~5 minutes) on the takeaway messages and the most important things that have been learned or that cause a failure.
 The exam will end with a round on question